shaunmcn2001/vision/DEPLOYMENT.md

 ## Environment Configuration

-This NDVI Vision application supports multiple ways to configure your backend URL and API key for secure deployment.
+This NDVI Vision application supports multiple ways to configure your backend URL for secure deployment.

 ### Method 1: GitHub Secrets (Recommended for Production)